How Sexual Healing Can Lead to Wholeness

 I want to share a framework for healing the sexual shame created by the certified sex therapist Tina Seller Schermer, with a Ph.D. in clinical sexology.
 In it, there are four stages: building your sexual knowledge, claiming and celebrating your sexual body, sexual storytelling, and aiming to live your sexual agency.

-In Western societies, the messaging we receive around sex is that it’s merely physical, a biological need.
+In Western societies, the messaging we receive around sex is merely physical, a biological need.
 While taught about the act or behavior of sex, the psychological, spiritual, and sociological aspects are often left out.
-This has left us with a very limited view of what sexuality can be and the part it plays in our lives and relationships.
+This has left us with a minimal view of what sexuality can be, and its part in our lives and relationships.

 So, we want to rē-spin our sex-ed by increasing our knowledge to be more expansive and to acknowledge the multiple dimensions of self and sexuality.
 This can be through books, short courses, podcasts, etc. My recommendations would be the book Come As You Are by Emily Nagaoski and the Sexology Podcast.